0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 ## RORB 6.52 export notes

 The RORB export method outputs a .catg file that can be ingested straight into RORB Graphical Editor (GE).
-Most of the parameters have been deliberately left either balnk or with default values.
+Some of the parameters have been deliberately left either balnk or with default values.

 ## WBNM 2025 export notes